The Art Gallery Problem is $\exists \mathbb{R}$-complete: Introduction

 The authors of the present paper~\cite{abrahamsen2017irrational} provided a simple instance of the art gallery problem with a unique optimal guard set consisting of three guards at points with irrational coordinates.
 Any guard set using only points with rational coordinates requires at least four guards.
 This could be an indication that the art gallery problem is actually more difficult than the related problems discussed above.
 Friedrichs \etal~\cite{DiscretizeTerrain} stated that ``[\ldots] it is a long-standing open problem for the more general Art Gallery Problem (AGP): For the AGP it is not known whether the coordinates of an optimal guard cover can be represented with a polynomial number of bits''.
 In the present paper we prove that under the assumption $\NP \neq \ER$ the art gallery problem is not in $\NP$, and such a representation does not exist.

 A growing class of problems turn out to be equivalent (under polynomial time reductions) to deciding whether polynomial equations and inequalities over the reals have a solution.
 These problems form the family of $\ER$-complete problems as it is currently known.
-Although the name \ER has been established not a long time ago, see~\cite{matouvsek2002lectures, DBLP:journals/mst/SchaeferS17}, algorithms on deciding ETR, which forms the core problem of \ER, have long been studied, see e.g.~the book of Basu et al.~\cite{basu2006algorithms}.
-The class \ER includes problems like the stretchability of pseudoline arrangements~\cite{mnev1988universality,shor1991stretchability}, recognition of intersection graphs of various objects (e.g.~segments~\cite{matousek2014intersection}, unit disks~\cite{mcdiarmid2013integer}, and general convex sets~\cite{Schaefer2010}), recognition of point visibility graphs~\cite{cardinal2017recognition}, the Steinitz problem for $4$-polytopes~\cite{richter1995realization}, deciding whether a graph with given edge lengths can be realized by a straight-line drawing~\cite{schaefer2013realizability,abel}, deciding whether a graph has a straight line drawing with a given number of edge crossings~\cite{bienstock1991some}, decision problems related to Nash equilibria~\cite{garg2015etr}, and positive semidefinite matrix factorization~\cite{Shitov16a}.
+Although the name \ER was established not so long ago~\cite{matouvsek2002lectures, DBLP:journals/mst/SchaeferS17}, algorithms for deciding $\ETR$, which is the defining problem for \ER, have long been studied, see e.g.~the book of Basu et al.~\cite{basu2006algorithms}.
+The class \ER includes problems like the stretchability of pseudoline arrangements~\cite{mnev1988universality,shor1991stretchability}, recognition of intersection graphs of various objects (e.g.~segments~\cite{matousek2014intersection}, unit disks~\cite{mcdiarmid2013integer}, and general convex sets~\cite{Schaefer2010}), recognition of point visibility graphs~\cite{cardinal2017recognition}, the Steinitz problem for $4$-polytopes~\cite{richter1995realization}, deciding whether a graph with given edge lengths can be realized by a straight-line drawing~\cite{abel, schaefer2013realizability}, deciding whether a graph has a straight line drawing with a given number of edge crossings~\cite{bienstock1991some}, decision problems related to Nash equilibria~\cite{garg2015etr}, positive semidefinite matrix factorization~\cite{Shitov16a}, and nonnegative matrix factorization~\cite{shitov2016universality}.
 We refer the reader to the lecture notes by Matou{\v{s}}ek~\cite{matousek2014intersection} and surveys by Schaefer~\cite{Schaefer2010} and Cardinal~\cite{Cardinal:2015:CGC:2852040.2852053} for more information on the complexity class $\ER$.